kawu/hhu-dl-materials-2019/python-refresher/README.md

     return sum(xs)
 ```

-You can also type-annotate variables.
+You can also type-annotate variables (in Python 3.6+).
 ```python
 # Somewhat redundant, it's clear that x is an int.
 x: int = 5